containedx/Image-Processing/README.md

 # Image-Processing-
-University Project - implementation of several Image Transformations
+University Project - implementation of several Image Transformations.
+CLR application in .NET framework.
+Using System::Drawing namespace.

 ### Standard Deviation Filtration
 new value of every pixel is standard deviation of its neibourhood (size of mask)